bitbi-core/bitbi.org.website/content/program/components.md

 * ### Contract

     The contract is a contract genesis plus a history of operations on the contract.
-Together they are used by RGB to compute a deterministic contract state.
+Together they are used by BTB to compute a deterministic contract state.
 To create a contract means to issue a contract genesis, which requires no code at all.
 The Contract issuer just needs to pick a **schema** which has all features needed in a contract – and use it during the